The Final Question

 Photography by Simon Schollum

-As we enter the last month of the competition year, you may be wondering what to enter, how to shoot your subject and in what style, but ultimately the final question you will ask of your image is, is it good enough to win?
+Near the end of a competition year, you may be wondering what to enter, how to shoot your subject and in what style, but ultimately the final question you will ask of your image is, is it good enough to win?

 To gain some insight into answering this we caught up with the winner of the Still Life Photo Project, Simon Schollum.
 The story starts in his local bookshop.